Not that long ago, SMS (text messaging or texting services) was the original and primary way mobile phone users communicated with each other.

-If someone wanted to send information to another person with a mobile thirty years ago, they would primarily have used text messaging or texting services.
-SMS is short because it is limited to 160 alphabetic or numeric characters.
-They also use communication protocols standardised in 1985 by the GSM (Global System for Mobile Communications) to transmit information between two devices.
+SMS messaging is limited to 160 alphabetic or numeric characters.
+They use communication protocols standardized in 1985 by the GSM (Global System for Mobile Communications) to transmit information between two devices.

-Very often, even in our content, SMS and text messages/text messaging is used interchangeably.
+Very often, SMS and text messages/text messaging is used interchangeably.
 However, text messaging or text generally is the umbrella term for all kinds of services and products that allow you to send and receive text-based messages such as:

 MMS messages allow you to send up to 5,000 characters a subject line of up to 20 characters, as well as other kinds of multimedia including images, gifs and slides.